LittleD3092/My-Vault/Network Science/Average Clustering Coefficient.md

 ---

 Average clustering coefficient is an easier way to obtain a value approximately equal to [[Global Clustering Coefficient]].
-In fact, in [[Watts-Strogatz Model]], average clustering coefficient is equal to the [[Global Clustering Coefficient]].
+In fact, in [[Watts-Strogatz Small-world Model]], average clustering coefficient is equal to the [[Global Clustering Coefficient]].

 Average clustering coefficient can be obtained by averaging the [[Local Clustering Coefficient]] of every node: